BekhruzSNiyazov/Virtual-Assistant/README.md

 - tell time (`what's the time` or anything similar to that)
 - tell date (`what's the date` or anything similar to that)
 - perform calculations (`what is 2 + 2` or anything similar to that)
+- open websites and apps (`open youtube.com` or anything similar to that)
 - tell jokes (`tell me a joke` or anything similar to that)
 - send emails (`send an email` or anything similar to that)
 - translate from and to pretty much every language (`translate hello world to English` or anything similar to that)